trothr/znetboot/Glossary.md

 and 2 tasks) which was in use in the late 1960's, and has been extended ever since.

---- P is the 'Power' RISC -- Reduced Instruction Set Computer -- architecture redesign.
-RISC represented a trend in the hardware processing the instructions, to shrink the nunber of instruction primitives which given semiconductor die or processor chipset needed to implement, and so, to get a net increase of speed, reduction of power needs, and so, more cost effective performance.

 ## Glossary

 -- ASCII: American Standard Code for Information Interchange;